learningequality/kolibri-docs/docs/coach.rst

 This is the default view when you select a class from the **Coach** dashboard.
 It displays the list of learners in the class and the group they are assigned to.

-When you click the username of a learner, you will see the list of content they accessed and when were they last active on each of the channels:
+When you click the username of a learner, you will see the list of content they accessed, and the last time they were active on each of the channels:

 .. figure:: img/learner-report-content.png
   :alt: Learner Reports present a quick view of all the content accessed by a learner.